Skip to main content

 Worried about a pregnant woman's stress and mental health?
 Her saliva may hold the key.

-New research out of Michgian State University found that the number and type of microbes present in the saliva of pregnant women differ according to whether they are experiencing life stress and symptoms of anxiety, depression, and post-traumatic stress disorder.
+New research out of Michigan State University found that the number and type of microbes present in the saliva of pregnant women differ according to whether they are experiencing life stress and symptoms of anxiety, depression, and post-traumatic stress disorder.

 Learn more about Dr. Lonstein's research here.